ikrystian/safe-panel/README.md

 ## Database Structure

-Currently, the application uses Clerk for user management and authentication.
-The planned database structure includes:
+The application uses NextAuth.js for user management and authentication with a local SQLite database.
+The database structure includes:

 ### Users

-- Managed by Clerk authentication
+- Managed by NextAuth.js authentication
-- User profiles with first name, last name, email
+- User profiles with name, email, and hashed passwords
-- Role-based access
+- Local SQLite storage for user data

 ### Search Results (Implemented)